munstermedia/deploy-commander/README.md

 This will overwrite the ./config/default.json, default.json and development.json

-> For more information about the configuration options please see the examples in ./config in the github repo.
+> For more information about the configuration options please see the examples in ./config in the example github repo.

 To view the configuration from the command line you can run: